sapegin/sweet/Readme.md

 ],
 ```

+*Note:* All Stylus stylesheets should be inside single directory.

-## Working with templates
+## Using templates

-Sweet uses Fest templating engine (born in Mail.ru).
-See docs (in Russian) in official repo or examples here.
+Sweet uses Fest templating engine (born at Mail.ru).
+See [docs](https://github.com/mailru/fest) (in Russian) in official repo or examples here.

 ### Content files